Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Introduction

-\textbullet\ Stage-wise RL for footwork–strike coordination: a three-stage curriculum that first establishes footwork, then introduces swing generation and precision striking, and finally removes locomotion-shaping regularizers to maximize hitting performance.
+\textbullet\ Stage-wise RL for footwork–strike coordination: a three-stage curriculum that first establishes footwork, then introduces precise racket striking, and finally reduces locomotion regularizers to maximize hitting performance.

-\textbullet\ A prediction-free variant: a more end-to-end policy that infers timing and hitting target implicitly from short-horizon shuttle observations, improving robustness to aerodynamic variability and simplifying deployment by removing EKF-based trajectory predictor.
+\textbullet\ A prediction-free variant: a more end-to-end policy that infers timing and hitting target implicitly from short-horizon shuttle observations, improving robustness to aerodynamic variability and simplifying deployment by removing explicit trajectory predictor.